eledaninstitute/.github/profile/README.md

 ## ELEDAN INSTITUTE BOOTCAMP SEEKS TO EMPOWER YOU WITH MODERN DAY CODING SKILLS.

-## Instead of wasting years preparing to prove your worth on paper,
+## Instead of trying to prove your worth on paper,
-## how about you skillup, start making $$$ asap and then see if you're still interested in getting the job.
+## How about you skillup, start making $$$ asap and then see if you're still interested in getting the job.

 ## 🍿 Fun facts